Graham Nash: Hollies reunion

+Later years

 In 2005, Nash collaborated with Norwegian musicians A-ha on the songs "Over the Treetops" (penned by Paul Waaktaar-Savoy) and "Cosy Prisons" (penned by Magne Furuholmen) for the Analogue recording.
 In 2006, Nash worked with David Gilmour and David Crosby on the title track of David Gilmour's third solo album, On an Island.
 In March 2006, the album was released and quickly reached No. 1 on the UK charts.
 Nash and Crosby subsequently toured the UK with Gilmour, singing backup on "On an Island", "The Blue", "Shine On You Crazy Diamond", and "Find the Cost of Freedom".

 In addition to his political songs Nash has written many songs on other themes he cares about such as of nature and ecology—beginning with the Hollies' "Signs That Will Never Change" (first recorded by the Everly Brothers in 1966)—later CSNY's "Clear Blue Skies", plus anti-nuclear-waste-dumping ("Barrel of Pain"), anti-war ("Soldiers of Peace") and social issues ("Prison Song").

 Nash appeared on the season 7 finale of American Idol singing "Teach Your Children" with Brooke White.

 In 2010, Nash was inducted a second time to the Rock and Roll Hall of Fame, this time as a member of the Hollies.
-He received an OBE "for services to music and charitable activities", becoming an Officer of the Order of the British Empire in the Diplomatic and Overseas Division of the Queen's Birthday Honours List on 12 June 2010.
+He was appointed OBE "for services to music and charitable activities", becoming an Officer of the Order of the British Empire in the Diplomatic and Overseas Division of the Queen's Birthday Honours List on 12 June 2010.
 Nash received the title of George Eastman Honorary Scholar at the George Eastman House on 22 January 2011, in Rochester, New York.

 Nash contributed a cover of "Raining in My Heart" to the 2011 tribute album Rave on Buddy Holly.